SimonSnider/RedPanda/README.md

 The PANDA Instruction Taint Analysis System (PANDA-RED) can be installed and run under default settings by following the instructions below.

 ## Installation
+#Requirements
+* Ubuntu 20.04
+* Python 3.7 or above

 Close the git repository and navigate to the parent folder of the project.
 Then run:
 ```
 pip install .